Which city is cheaper, Valletta or Faro?

 Faro usually gets less rain in October than Valletta.
 Faro gets 67 mm (2.6 in) of rain, while Valletta receives 80 mm (3.1 in) of rain this time of the year.

 Both Valletta and Faro are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Faro in the winter for the shopping scene and the cuisine.
-Plenty of visitors come to Valletta because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Valletta because of the warm climate and sunshine that lasts throughout the year.

 In the winter, Faro is around the same temperature as Valletta.
-Typically, the winter temperatures in Faro in January are around 12°C (54°F), and Valletta is about 13°C (55°F).
+Typically, the winter temperatures in Faro in January average around 12°C (54°F), and Valletta averages at about 13°C (55°F).

 Faro usually receives around the same amount of sunshine as Valletta during winter.
 Faro gets 161 hours of sunny skies, while Valletta receives 159 hours of full sun in the winter.